VinayakMokashi/AI-Powered-Brain-Tumor-Detection-and-Localization/README.md

 ### Files and Folders:

 Brain_Tumor.ipynb:
-The main Jupyter Notebook that contains the entire pipeline, including data preprocessing, model training, evaluation, and visualization of results.
+The main Colab file that contains the entire pipeline, including data preprocessing, model training, evaluation, and visualization of results.

 data.csv:
 Metadata file containing the image paths and labels for the MRI scans.